Preflight weather planning just got simpler

 Weather is by far the single biggest physical factor affecting your flying activity.
 Moreover, what’s happening with the weather at the surface and aloft plays a critical role in your routine aeronautical decision making and is probably the number one worry before many of your flights.
 It doesn’t matter if you are a student pilot, seasoned professional or somewhere in between, you must possess the latest guidance in order to minimize your exposure to adverse weather.

 While weather is quite complex at times, at WeatherSpork our vision is to provide pilots with high-resolution weather guidance using visualization techniques that makes preflight weather planning simple.
+WeatherSpork has an elegant design and that means it will only take you a few minutes to harness it’s power.
 To that end, WeatherSpork will allow you to identify hazardous weather better in time and space than any other single application on the market while gaining the most utility from your aircraft.